input-output-hk/plutus-pioneer-program/docs/overview.rst

 If you find this helpful, and you fancy helping out a small Cardano Stake Pool, please consider staking a little of your ADA with CHESS https://chess.ihpapp.com, or any of the many other small pools run by single stake pool operators.

+To stay up-to-date with changes to these notes, you can follow me on Twitter @PoolChess.